miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 - `Code/`: This directory contains the Python scripts used for data preprocessing, topic modeling, sentiment analysis, classfication model training, grid search procedure and the evaluation of the classifications
 - `Data/`: This directory contains the processed datasets and the results stored in csv format
 - `Formatted_Results/`: This directory contains the results presented in a format that is easy to read.
-Different Excel files are provided which consolidate the results in a format that are easier to interpret.
+Excel files with summarized results.
 - `requirements.txt`: Requirements for the code execution
 - `A_ThesisFunctions.py`: Utility script that contains functions that are used across multiple scripts, such as data loading, processing, saving, and others.